The German Film

 Trefnydd: Dr Sarah Pogoda

 - To introduce students to the history and development of German film, from its beginnings to the present day.

 - To develop amongst students a detailed familiarity with some of Germany's most celebrated films as well as hidden treasures or controversial films.

 - To investigate films as both historical documents and cinematic texts, and examine the relationship between historical events and their depiction in film.

 - To introduce students to the critical analysis of film.

 - To develop skills in essay writing and the reviewing of films.

-This module will examine a selection of nine German films reflecting key themes in German cinema, from its beginnings to the present day.
+This module will examine a selection German films reflecting key themes and aesthetic concepts in German cinema, from its beginnings to the present day.
 Students will be provided with an introduction to the history of German cinema, and will develop a detailed knowledge of the films examined both as historical documents and as cinematic texts.
-Whilst certain attention will be paid to cinematographic devices and the different movements associated with German cinema, the module will also explore the chosen films in a far wider context, examining the social and historical events surrounding the creation of the films, thus broadening students' knowledge of German history and culture.
+Whilst attention will be paid to cinematographic devices and the different movements associated with German cinema, the module will also explore the chosen films in a far wider context, examining the social and historical events surrounding the creation of the films, thus broadening students' knowledge of German history, culture and contemporary developments.

 D- - D+: For the award of credit, students should demonstrate a satisfactory comprehension of the various topics studied, with some understanding of the correlations and interrelations highlighted.